HajarDobli/JEE_CRUD_App/README.md

   ## Getting Started

-  1. Clone the repository
+  .Clone the repository

-  2.Set up your databases for supervisors and employees, and update the database configurations in the code.
+  .Set up your databases for supervisors and employees, and update the database configurations in the code.

-  3.Run the project on your local server.
+  .Run the project on your local server.
   ## Usage
-  -Access the login page using /login and enter your credentials.
-  -After successful login, supervisors can manage employees by navigating to /list.
-  -Employees can access their information through their respective portal.
+  -Access the login page using /login and enter your credentials./n -After successful login, supervisors can manage employees by navigating to /list./n -Employees can access their information through their respective portal.